$mod¶

 Results:

-Each query applies 4
+Each query applies 4 to the $mod expression regardless of

 decimal points, resulting in the same result set.